 - 4.11 At the planning application stage, including at outline stage, information on the types, sizes, location and tenure of affordable housing proposed should be submitted.
 At the detailed application stage (full or reserved matters) the applicant should clearly specify the plots which are proposed as affordable housing, including proposed tenures, sizes and which dwellings are to be built to M4(2) or M4(3) (if applicable) standard.
 For outline applications, percentages rather than absolute numbers would be acceptable where this is still to be confirmed at reserved matters stage.
 It is recognised that at outline stage indicative locations of dwellings may be submitted.
-Whilst this may not form part of the determination, the Council may put an informative on the decision notice to highlight this with the expectation this would be taken into account in the preparation of the subsequent reserved matters application(s).
+Whilst this may not form part of the determination, the Council may put an informative on the decision notice to highlight this with the subsequent reserved matters application(s).
 Where, on large sites, delivery of affordable housing is to be phased, details of the proposed phasing should be submitted. - 4.12 The Council's Local Validation List (current version dated October 2020) sets out the requirement for submission of an Affordable Housing Statement with a planning application which includes affordable housing (or one for which affordable housing would be required by the Council's policies).
 The Affordable Housing Statement will ideally be submitted as a standalone document.